TheRoddyWMS/Roddy/docs/index.rst

 Do you want to use it to run existing workflows?
 Then head over to the :doc:`usersGuide`

+Do you want to develop workflows with it?
+Open up the :doc:`pluginDevelopment/pluginDevelopersGuide`

 Do you want to develop it?
 See the :doc:`roddyDevelopment/developersGuide`

-Do you want to develop workflows with it?
-Open up the :doc:`pluginDevelopment/pluginDevelopersGuide`

 Do you have questions?
 Please visit the `F.A.Q.`_ section in our GitHub Wiki

 License and associated projects
 -------------------------------

-Roddy is offered under and MIT based license.
+Roddy is offered under an MIT based license.

-We extracted two possibly helpful open source libraries, again under MIT license:
+We extracted from Roddy two possibly helpful open source libraries, again under MIT license:

 - `RoddyToolLib`_ is a Java / Groovy library which provides several tools used in BatchEuphoria and Roddy.
 See the project description for more information.